 Innovation in education is a crucial process not only because schools need it.
 Humankind needs it.
-Innovation in education is unarguably a huge driving force to the evolvement of people and a factor that optimizes the learning processes and revolutionize the whole educational system.
+Innovation in education is unarguably a huge driving force to the evolvement of people and a factor that optimizes the learning processes and revolutionizes the whole educational system.
 We are already witnesses of amazing innovations which steadily enter the educational institutions and completely transform the traditional teaching methods as we know them.

 However and regardless of how many benefits innovation in education may have for the future generation of students, there are still some factors that slow down and even sabotage this process.
 Some of them are pretty unexpected.
 Let’s see.